TheUpshot/world-cup-study/readme.md

 Dates: May 21 to May 23, 2014
 Sample size: 1,004
 Panel: GMI
-insNote: *Respondents tend to be based just in urban areas*
+Note: *Respondents tend to be based just in urban areas*

 #### Netherlands
 Language: Dutch